Rules Applicable to International Arbitration Cases

 - A petition to submit the dispute to arbitration;

-- All information on the number of arbitrators and their selection pursuant to these Rules as well as the appointment of one or more arbitrators whenever the intervention of the Center is required; and,
+- All information on the number of arbitrators and their selection pursuant to these Rules as well as the appointment of one or more arbitrators whenever the intervention of the Centre is required; and,

 - Any comment on the arbitration location, the governing rules of law and language of the arbitration.

-COMPOSITION OF THE ARBITRAL TRIBUNAL
+COMPOSITION OF THE ARBITRATION TRIBUNAL

-Decisions by the Center
+Decisions adopted by the Centre